nlmenke/vertebrae/.gitlab/merge_request_templates/feature.md

 important if they didn't participate in the discussion.
 -->

-Fixes #x

 ### Checklist

-- [ ] pull request title and description are up to date, accurate, and descriptive
+- [ ] merge request title and description are up to date, accurate, and descriptive
-- [ ] pull request is targeting the appropriate branch
+- [ ] merge request is targeting the appropriate branch
 - [ ] conforms to the project's
   [code styles](/docs/contributing/coding_style.md)
 - [ ] tests created/updated
-- [ ] documentation created/updated
+- [ ] documentation added/updated

+Closes #x